Account

 Yes.
 In general, you may deduct the cost of any business insurance policy, such as professional liability or property insurance, as long as it meets the ordinary and necessary test.

 Some small business owners and entrepreneurs may deduct health and dental insurance premiums.
 Long-term care insurance premiums may also be tax-deductible.
 You can only deduct health and dental insurance premiums if you are not enrolled in an employer-sponsored plan.
-Still, even if enrolled in an employer-sponsored plan, any out-of-pocket medical expense in excess of 7.5% of your adjusted gross income may be deducted.
+Still, even if enrolled in an employer-sponsored plan, any out-of-pocket medical expense in excess of 7.5% of your adjusted gross income may be deducted on your personal tax return.

 Can I take a deduction for using a home office?